What Fertilizer Is High In Nitrogen? (14 Natural Nitrogen Sources)

 Sodium Nitrate

+Sodium nitrate is commonly used as a food preservative but can also be used in the garden as a high-nitrogen fertilizer.
 Sodium nitrate occurs naturally in large deposits in Chile and Peru, among other places.

 sodium nitrate

 Sodium nitrate is a good source of available nitrogen for your soil, but be careful not to use too much at once!
-Image from: https://commons.

 Sodium nitrate contains 16% nitrogen by weight, making it an excellent source of nitrogen for plants.
 It is water soluble and has a fast release time, but it should not be used for more than 20% of a crop’s nitrogen requirement.

-You can find Chilean sodium nitrate fertilizer from Hoss Tools (it is OMRI listed for organic use, and you can buy a 10 pound bag or a 30 pound bag).
+You can find Chilean sodium nitrate fertilizer from Hoss Tools (it is OMRI listed for organic use, and you can buy a 10-pound bag or a 30-pound bag.

 Feather Meal

+Feather meal is made from poultry feathers and is a byproduct of processing birds for meat.
 The feathers are heated under pressure and ground down into a powder to form the meal.

 feather